emipa606/CowboySongsandTrailTunes/README.md

-# CowboySongsandTrailTunes
+# [[Legacy] Cowboy Songs and Trail Tunes (Continued)](https://steamcommunity.com/sharedfiles/filedetails/?id=2397968000)

 ![Image](https://i.imgur.com/buuPQel.png)

 Update of Tamiass mod
 https://steamcommunity.com/sharedfiles/filedetails/?id=1413217295

+**The release of RimWorld 1.6 added improved support for [Asset Bundles](https://github.com/emipa606/AssetBuilder/blob/main/README.md).**
+To avoid doubling the size of the mod, it was re-released using only Asset Bundles, you can find the new version of this mod [here](https://steamcommunity.com/sharedfiles/filedetails/?id=3539755784).
+This version will not receive any further updates.

 - Removed the need for having the Westernization mod active
-- This mod simply enables the cowboy tunes from https://steamcommunity.com/sharedfiles/filedetails/?id=2237100861]Rimworld Westernization Project to be played on the radio and gramophone in https://steamcommunity.com/sharedfiles/filedetails/?id=2249289906]Industrial Age - Objects and Furniture
+- This mod simply enables the cowboy tunes from [Rimworld Westernization Project](https://steamcommunity.com/sharedfiles/filedetails/?id=2237100861) to be played on the radio and gramophone in [Industrial Age - Objects and Furniture](https://steamcommunity.com/sharedfiles/filedetails/?id=2249289906)

 ![Image](https://i.imgur.com/pufA0kM.png)

 ![Image](https://i.imgur.com/Z4GOv8H.png)